Governor Kathleen Babineaux Blanco has a Star Named

 In March 2007, Governor Blanco made the difficult decision not to seek re-election later that year.
 Opting to focus her time and energy on the work that lay ahead, she chose to prioritize the people’s needs over the political landscape.
 However, her dedication to public service did not waver.
 In June 2011, she faced yet another challenge when diagnosed with cancer.
 Despite her personal struggles, she continued to fight for the causes she believed in until her passing on August 18, 2019.

 Governor Kathleen Babineaux Blanco’s legacy extends beyond her political career.
 Her compassionate nature and unwavering commitment to her constituents earned her the respect and admiration of many.
 In honor of her exceptional achievements and in recognition of her contributions, an extraordinary gift was bestowed upon her memory.
-The International Star Registry, known for providing unique and meaningful gifts, granted her a star name as a token of remembrance.
+International Star Registry, known for providing unique and meaningful gifts, granted her a star name as a token of remembrance.
 Named “Kathy Blanco,” the star is eternally linked to Governor Blanco’s legacy and symbolizes the enduring impact of her leadership.

 Situated in the constellation Auriga, the star holds a special place in the vast expanse of the night sky.
 Auriga, one of the 88 recognized constellations, is rich in astronomical wonders.
 Known as “The Charioteer,” Auriga boasts bright stars, clusters, and nebulae that captivate stargazers and astronomers alike.
 With its prominent location, Kathy Blanco shines as a testament to Governor Blanco’s guiding light and the positive influence she had on the lives of countless Louisianans.